-Cognitive Behaviour Therapy - CBT
+Cognitive Behaviour Therapy

-Not only do you work to change and 'relativise' the negative thoughts, you also change some of the behaviours that are contributing to the problem.
+Not only do you work to change and 'relativise' the negative thoughts, you can also change some of the behaviours that are contributing to the problem.
 This could involve thinking about who are your friends, and what do you actually like doing.
 Also sometimes choosing not to go out, rather than putting pressure on yourself to be in situations you don't really want to be in.
-Likewise you may have got into the habit of not eating properly or exercising, and you could address this in a more creative manner.
+Likewise you may have got into the habit of not eating properly or exercising, and you could address this in a more creative way.

 Cognitive Behaviour Therapy emphasises the importance of defining what the problem is and working towards a solution.
 It is usually short-term and emphasises a collaborative approach in which the client learns how to be their own therapist - in other words how to use the techniques of CBT themselves.
 This can happen in the sessions, with the therapist showing the client how to understand and change their own negative thoughts.
 But also by carrying out graded tasks between sessions and keeping a diary so you are more aware of your negative response to problems as they arise.
-This will help you think about how to deal with situations in a way that's more realistic and adapted to the difficulties you are facing, and actually go out there and make these changes.
+This in turn will help you think about how to deal with situations in a way that's more realistic and adapted to the difficulties you are facing, and actually go out there and make these changes.

-The advantage of this approach is that it can quite rapidly, by understanding the states of mind you are getting into, challenge these negative thought patterns and behaviours and find a more creative way of dealing with the problem.
+The advantage of CBT is that it can quite rapidly, by understanding the states of mind you are getting into, challenge these negative thought patterns and behaviours and find a more creative way of dealing with the problem.
 The disadvantage is that the problem may have deeper roots.
 Then you need more time to understand what's going on and work things through, and the whole process is not so amenable to this more active approach with its emphasis on finding a solution.
 It is also a question of what the client wants.
 Different therapeutic approaches suit different clients at different times.

 Return to the top